jrmgx/trailOdysseyOpen/README.md

 The user manual is a work in progress, still those are hidden features that needs to be explicit:

-- Double tap on the eye icon in live mode will center the map on the current position
-- Tap on the GPS point in live mode will start the compass for a minute
 - On desktop, you can hold the _shift_ key while hovering elevation so the map moves at that point
 - On desktop, you can hold the _shift_ key and click on the name of a segment to make it fit the view
 - After a search of any kind, simply click on the map to discard the last results